top of page

 '

-Our mentors provide peer coaching based on their experience in agriculture.
-We will refer out to licensed professionals and subject matter experts as appropriate.
+Our mentors provide peer coaching based on their experience.
+Mentees accept guidance at their own risk and should do their due diligence.
+We refer out to licensed professionals and subject matter experts as appropriate.

 bottom of page